Texas has eligibility requirements for voting by mail.

 - Take your unmarked ballot with you when you go to vote and present it to the election clerk (the person who checks your ID and signs you in).

-- If you've lost or forgotten to bring your ballot, you can still vote a regular ballot in person.
-An election worker will notify the elections department that you will not be voting by mail.
+- If you've lost or forgotten to bring your ballot, you can still vote a regular ballot in person, although it will take time for the election worker to notify the elections department that you will not be voting by mail.

 Submit your mail-in ballot